Magzzie/Election_Analysis/README.md

     `f"County Votes:\n")`

 ## Election-Audit Recommendations Summary
-The code used in this project ot analyze the data collection from the congressional precint elections in Colorado,<br>
+The code used in this project, to analyze the data collected from the congressional precint elections in Colorado,<br>
-can be repurposed for any other election with minor adjustments in regards to the specifics of the project or location in mind.<br>
-For example:
-  - variable names can be adjusted to suit the new project
-  - output formats can be changed easily be reformatting the F-strings There could be expansion of the code based on the additional objectives, including:
-  - calculating the votes for each candidate in each county to reflect the preferability of each the candidate in a certain county versus another.
+could be expanded on to include additional objectives, such as:
+  - Calculating candidate's votes per county, to determine each county's favored candidate.

+Limitations of the dataset: there is no data on the voting methods used in this election.<br>
-  - if more data were to be provided in the csv file about the type of election method used with each vote, there could be further analysis on the popularity of each voting method in the cohort.<br>
+Such information would permit further analysis of the popularity of each method in the cohort.<br>

+Furthermore, the code built for this project could be repurposed and tailored to analyze other elections,<br>
+for example:
+  - Variable names and lists could be changed and appended.
+  - Output style and organization could be easily reformatted, by editing the F-strings.

-In summary, this is a flexible basic code that could be repurposed and expanded on to perform various analyses with csv datafiles.
+In summary, this is an adaptable code and can be utilized for various analyses on CSV data files.